rolustech101/HistoricalSummary/README.md

 HistoricalSummary
 =================
+This is a module loadable plugin for use with SugarCRM.

 An activity history view for Sugar7+ that mimics the 6.x history popup.
+The 'Installer' directory contains the files for the actual installer zip.
+To create an installer, you will need to zip the contents of this directory excluding the base 'InstallerPackage' directory.

 Links
 =================